life-exe/UnrealOpenAIPlugin/Doxygen/README.md

 You can generate the plugin documentation locally by following these steps:
  1. Update all submodules.
 You can use the batch script located at the root of the plugin folder: `update_submodules.bat`
  2. Ensure that [Doxygen](https://www.doxygen.nl) is installed on your system.
+ 3. Ensure that [Python](https://www.python.org) is installed on your system.
- 3. Generate the documentation using the batch script at the root of the plugin folder: `generate_docs.bat`
+ 4. Generate the documentation using the batch script at the root of the plugin folder: `generate_docs.bat`
- 4. After the generation process, the documentation will be available in the `Documentation` folder at the root of the plugin: `Documentation\html\index.html`
+ 5. After the generation process, the documentation will be available in the `Documentation` folder at the root of the plugin: `Documentation\html\index.html`

 ## Tests